-A security conscious organizational culture starts with the CEO as the CEO has to first understand the potential cyber threats that are unique to their organization.
+A security conscious organizational culture starts with the CEO as the CEO has to understand first the potential cyber threats that which are unique to their organization.
 A large bank in the Nordics has different threat posture and security needs than an energy company in the Middle East.
-It is essential for a CEO to have a realistic understanding of cyber risks, the likelihood of being compromised and the potential impact of a breach.
+It is essential for a CEO to have a realistic understanding of cyber security risks, the likelihood of being compromised and the potential impact of a breach.
+A CEO has critical role in safeguarding the operations of a company.
 With the help of cyex this activity can be done in an easy and cost-effective way regarding the human factor that receives not enough attention among the technical solutions and security controls.
 Our continuous and personalized cyber simulations provide cyber routine and support all users to implement security practices in order to become the biggest asset and an advocate of security.

 In the 21 st century cyber threats cause non-conventional cyber security risks to the daily procedures of an organization that need to be minimized.
 In order to realize risk reduction CEOs have to take cyber security readiness constantly into account and be proactive regarding to it.
 It is essential to establish and maintain a security-minded culture across the organization including the members of the board, all the employees, contractors and even vendors.
 Investing into a new procurement system or a CRM software always includes employee training.
 The same applies when it comes to the latest cyber security technologies.
 Without providing the necessary tools to the stakeholders, the investment can’t be maximized.
 The most advanced firewalls and intrusion detection systems won’t hold back an administrative assistant to give out passwords or a business analyst to click on malicious links if they don’t know what toavoid.